ylipacbio/IsoSeq-3.0/README.md

     pbsmrtpipe --help

 ### Create a dataset
-Now create an xml file from your subreads.
+Now create an XML file from your subreads.

 ```
 dataset create --type SubreadSet my.subreadset.xml subreads1.bam subreads2.bam ...
 ```
-This will create a file called my.subreadset.xml.
+This will create a file called `my.subreadset.xml`.

 ### Create and edit isoseq options and global options for pbsmrtpipe
-Create a global options xml file which contains SGE related, job chunking and job distribution options that you may modify by:
+Create a global options XML file which contains SGE related, job chunking and job distribution options that you may modify by:

 ```
  pbsmrtpipe show-workflow-options -o global_options.xml
 ```

-Create an isoseq options xml file which contains isoseq related options that you may modify by:
+Create an isoseq options XML file which contains isoseq related options that you may modify by:
 ```
  pbsmrtpipe show-template-details pbsmrtpipe.pipelines.sa3_ds_isoseq -o isoseq_options.xml